HaitaoMao/Node-Classification-Analysis/README.md

 - Forward contains all the codes related to the GNN-based models
 - Tranfer contains all the codes for GLNN

-Run the code with: `python3 main_backup.py --dataset Cora --algo_name SGCNet --expmode transductive`.
+Run the code with: `python3 maingit config --global user.name.py --dataset Cora --algo_name SGCNet --expmode transductive`.

 ### Requirements